LinkAndreas/linkandreas.github.io/assets/articles/13_11_2022/article.md

 fi
 ```

-First, we request an non-ambiguous abbreviation for the object referenced by HEAD:
+First, we request a non-ambiguous abbreviation for the object referenced by HEAD:

 ```sh
 determine_branch_name() {